-Prior to and after rental housing is secured, the following services will be provided for at least 36 months by DHS :
+Prior to and after rental housing is secured, the following services will be provided for at least 36 months by DHS:

-- Financial Assistance - Rental Application Fees: application fee that is charged by the owner to all applicants; if applicable. - Security Deposits (up to two (2) months) for an unfurnished unit and three (3) months for a furnished unit; if applicable - Move in Assistance- First month's rent; if applicable, - Furnishings: including child safety devices; - Landlord holding fees; if applicable, - Moving Costs: moving costs, such as truck rental or hiring a moving company, including certain temporary storage fees; - Utility Deposits: standard utility deposit required by the utility company for all customers (i.e., gas, electric, water/sewage); - Utility Payments: including up to six (6) months of arrearages, per service; if applicable, - Reasonable and appropriate motel/hotel vouchers when rental housing has been identified for the youth but is not immediately available for move-in, provided there are no appropriate emergency shelter beds available and six-months of Aftercare services that will help the youth retain permanent housing. - Post-move counseling including but not limited to subsequent-move counseling if the client decides to move a second time and landlord/tenant mediation.
+- Financial Assistance - Rental Application Fees: application fee that is charged by the owner to all applicants; if applicable. - Security Deposits (in accordance with state or local law) - Move in Assistance- First month's rent; if applicable, - Furnishings: including child safety devices; - Landlord holding fees; if applicable, - Moving Costs: moving costs, such as truck rental or hiring a moving company, including certain temporary storage fees; - Utility Deposits: standard utility deposit required by the utility company for all customers (i.e., gas, electric, water/sewage); - Utility Payments: including up to six (6) months of arrearages, per service; if applicable, - Reasonable and appropriate motel/hotel vouchers when rental housing has been identified for the youth but is not immediately available for move-in, provided there are no appropriate emergency shelter beds available and six-months of Aftercare services that will help the youth retain permanent housing. - Post-move counseling including but not limited to subsequent-move counseling if the client decides to move a second time and landlord/tenant mediation.